What are CSI specifications?

 We’ve seen some interesting CSI 3 part specifications in the last few years.
 One that hits home is the dryer vent spec.

 I received a CSI 3 part specification to review a few days ago.
 It was for a dryer vent.
 I had to take a second look; yep, this is the dryer vent that goes on the side of your house.
 Why would anyone write a CSI 3-part spec for a dryer vent?
 I am not entirely sure why a manufacturer would pay or a consultant would write a commercial CSI 3 part specification for a dryer vent that is primarily used on residential projects.

 Another specification we reviewed was from an epoxy floor coating manufacturer.
 The company manufactures epoxy floor coatings, concrete stains, sealers, and decorative flooring products.
 They took the next step to have a professionally written specification.

 The specification writing company decided to group all of their products into a single, massively complex specification, without regard for how design professionals specify the products on a project.
 The manufacturers would have been better served by writing three simple specifications using CSI MasterFormat recommendations.

 Unfortunately, these manufacturers weren’t able to identify the problem and continue to supply the specifications to design professionals without knowing it’s of no use.

 How will design professionals find them?

-A well-written specification should be accessible on your website.
-So, design professionals that seek out your products can download them 24/7.
+A well-written specification should be accessible on your website for design professionals to find locate them for a project and download them 24/7.
 If your product is going to be specified, your website is typically the first stop for a design professional.

 Specifications are a journey and it’s not a simple box to check.
 Don’t assign the specification writing task to the new architectural rep or take advice from the website guy.